pret/pokered/FEATURES.md

 - The Mt Moon fossil Super Nerd will offer to take your fossil to Cinnabar Lab right away!
 You have to meet up with him at his house in SAFFRON CITY to get your fossil pokemon if you give it to him.
 Then you can give him OLD AMBER too.
 This allows you to receive fossil pokemon early.
 - You can obtain the fossil that you didn't choose in Mt.Moon hidden inside Seafoam Islands.

+- In Celadon City there is an NPC in the Hotel who will give you LAPRAS early after clearing Rocket Hideout.
+It's the same guy who gives you it in Silph Co on a business trip.
+He ends up stuck in Silph Co later on as expected!
+If you don't get LAPRAS early you can still get it the original way.

 - In Fuchsia City there is an NPC who will permanently remove CUT trees for a fee.
 Remove all the trees in Fuchsia City, the one blocking Route 9, and more!

 - If you have Alt Palette Pkmn option turned on, at the Cinnabar Lab there is an NPC who will allow you to swap the color palette of your pokemon for its alternate palette.
 You have a limited number of color change usages!

 - The FISHING GURU now lives in cerulean city and you can get the OLD ROD a bit earlier.
 Same with the GOOD ROD, which is now in the old FISHING GURU's house in vermilion city.
 As for the last two gurus on Route 12 and in Fuchsia city, whoever you meet first will give you a SUPER ROD.
 The other will be a bit distraught at the unexpected turn of events.

+- A secret stairway opens up in a building somewhere after you become champ.
+The last in-game trade and some interesting stuff to see is in there.

 - A couple of items or TRAINER TIPS signs have been added to otherwise empty places in the overworld.
 - A couple of new hidden items were added to various areas in the game.
 - Multiple items can be picked up at once (example: you found 5 potions)

+- Donate some money to the rock tunnel pokemon center to hear the secret of the pokemon centers: holding B before talking to the nurse will give you very express service!
+- Someone will sell every single TM after becoming champ.

+- Rare candies can be purchased after becoming champ, but you must do a bit of sleuthing to find out how.
+- The two extra viridian forest trainers from Yellow were added in to make it a bit less empty

 ## Restored Cut Content